stackitcloud/terraform-provider-stackit/docs/data-sources/secretsmanager_instance.md

 ### Read-Only

-- `acls` (Set of String) The access control list for this instance.
+- `acls` (List of String) The access control list for this instance.
 Each entry is an IP or IP range that is permitted to access, in CIDR notation
 - `id` (String) Terraform's internal resource ID.
 It is structured as "`project_id`,`instance_id`".
 - `name` (String) Instance name.